Program participants are required to take a total of seven courses, plus a capstone experience:

 - One capstone experience

-All courses are offered in the short-course format of two to four consecutive eight-hour days (depending on the course).
+All courses are offered in the short-course format of one to three consecutive days (depending on the course).
 Each course is worth either 1 or 2 academic credits OR 1.5 or 3 continuing education units.
 Courses can be taken in-person at various locations across the U.S. or online as webinars (no travel is required for webinar based courses), or using a combination of in-person and webinar-based courses.

 Required Courses - 2 credits or 3 continuing education units

 Elective Courses - 1 credit or 1.5 continuing education units

 For a comparison of the course names and acronyms used on the Shipley Group course schedule and the course names and numbers approved for Utah State University credit and the NEPA Certificate Program please click on the following link: Course Names Comparison

 Core Courses - 12 semester credits or 18 continuing education units

 We recommend students start with NEPA 6200 and finish the program with NEPA 6220.
 Each course will consist of three instructional days, with additional time required to complete reading and examination assignments.
 Each core course will be worth 2 semester credits or 3 continuing education units.
 Participants must take the following four core courses: